 Did you know, DNS members with less than 50 employees could access this training program for free?
 Have more than 50 employees?
 No worries, you could attend for 50% off!

 Looking to do business in a new market?
 This program can help you do just that!

-Get hands-on during this interactive workshop to introduce Design Thinking and explore approaches to market expansion.
-Assess product viability, identify key users/customers and select markets where you can expand your business.
-Covering everything from user research, empathy mapping, and customer journeys, this practical workshop will help you adapt your products, services, and platforms to new markets regionally, nationally, and globally.
+This interactive workshop (March 12-13th) leverages design thinking to help you explore market expansion.
+You’ll leave how to assess product viability, identify key customers and select the right markets for your business.
+Covering everything from user research to customer journeys, this practical workshop will help you adapt your products, services, and platforms to new markets regionally, nationally, and globally.

-At the end of this program, you will walk away with a scalable and repeatable set of tools that can help your organization build a comprehensive plan to move forward.
+Designed to help you fuel business expansion and revenues, you’ll walk away understanding how markets and users differ so you can get optimum results.
+At the end of this program, you have a scalable and repeatable set of tools that can help your organization build a comprehensive plan to move forward.
 The program also provides a comprehensive introduction to the Design Thinking process, which can be applied to solve a wide range of complex business challenges.

 Who should attend?

 The program is well-suited for both individuals as well as teams looking to grow their business, introduce new innovative approaches and ensure wider organizational commitment.
 Some key participant could be: